Can Lyme Disease Cause Neuropathy? Burning, Tingling, and Moving Nerve Pain

-Could Lyme disease be causing neuropathy?
-This question often arises when burning, tingling, buzzing, or pressure appears in one area, fades, and then resurfaces elsewhere days or weeks later.
+This question often arises when symptoms appear in one area, fade, and then resurface elsewhere days or weeks later.

 If you are looking for a full overview, see our Lyme disease neuropathy guide.